hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 20 Mhz also worked great (uses a 2.5kW) I am over 800 miles away (but NIST  is able to reach all of continental U.S)

-Added long wave recordings: https://github.com/hatonthecat/Sparkfun-Artemis-Nano-File-Server/tree/main/long%20wave
+Added long wave recordings: https://github.com/hatonthecat/Sparkfun-Artemis-Nano-File-Server/tree/main/long%20wave I acknowledge some sounds appear to correspond to placment of the radio, at times tethered via USB and other times, tethered only via 3.5mm.
+All sorts of phantom reverberations are considered to be the source of some of the sounds, but there I also removed the source of interference and still noticed some activity in the 189 KHz range to low 200 KHz range.
+I am not able to determine if the sounds are local, or actual beacons of some analog signal.